- If you’re going to fuck make sure you have condoms and lube to hand and remove all pets and ex-boyfriends from the area!

 ↑ Back to top

-Rapid rise in anti-HIV PrEP pills linked to drop in condom use
+Rapid rise in PrEP linked to drop in condom use

 "A rapid rise in the takeup of pills to prevent HIV infection in some parts of Australia has been accompanied by a steep drop in the numbers of men using condoms during sex with other men whether or not they are on the protective drugs, a major study has shown.